Yuvaraj-Reddy-Sanagala/Image_Path_finder/README.md

 - **2D_paths-main/**: Contains the original binary images used for the assessment.
 - **output_images/**: Stores the output images with the detected path drawn in red.
-- **pathfinding_code.py**: Main script that uses image processing and graph traversal to detect paths.
+- **pathfinding_code**: Main script that uses image processing and graph traversal to detect paths.

 ## 🧰 Tools & Libraries